Madrid’s Busiest Square

 Entry Fee | There is no entry fee to visit the square. |

-Tips | Keep an eye on personal belongings as the square can get crowded. |
+Tips | It's advisable to keep an eye on personal belongings as the square can get quite crowded. |

 Required Time | Visitors typically spend around 1-2 hours at the square. |